| Mark

 A. Miner is a pioneering public relations and marketing advisor

-who for more than 25 years has helped craft the image of professional
+who since 1983 has helped craft the image of professional

-service firms as they increasingly become key decision-makers
+service firms as they increasingly grow their business and become key decision-makers

-at the table of business and civic leadership.
-In 2005, he
+at the table of corporate and civic leadership.

-was inducted into the prestigious "Renaissance Hall of
+was inducted by his peers into the prestigious "Renaissance Hall of

 Fame" of the Public